lee-zhg/devops101/Lab1/README.md

 > Note: The Dockerfile for the guestbook application is located in the `v1/guestbook` and `v2/guestbook` subdirectories, so the reference needs to be set to include the relative path.

-10. Return to the `pipeline-kube-guestbook`.
+10. Return to the `pipeline-kube-guestbook-XXXXXX`.

 11. Within the `CONTAINERIZE` tile, from the settings drop down, select the `Configure Stage`.